IntuitionEngineeringTeam/chars2vec/README.md

 dictionary of embeddings and generates vector inplace using pretrained model.

 There are pretrained models of dimensions 50, 100 and 150 for the English language.
-Library provides convinient user API to train model for arbitrary set of characters.
+Library provides convenient user API to train model for arbitrary set of characters.
 Read more details about the architecture of [Chars2vec:
 Character-based language model for handling real world texts with spelling errors and human slang](https://towardsdatascience.com).